 You will provide a number of supplies for the activity worksheet.
 Students will review the content pages to create their own models of a plant cell and an animal cell.
 They will have to label each of the parts and add as much detail as possible.
 In addition, they will include some facts about each part.
 They can use the internet to find more information that what the lesson provides.

 The homework assignment also breaks into two parts.
 For the first part, students must match a definition to the correct term from the word bank.
-Then they will answer each of 10 total questions based on the lesson content.
+There are 10 definitions total in this section.
+The second section requires students to answer a total of 10 questions or prompts based on the lesson content.

 The last two pages of the document are answer keys for the practice and homework worksheets.
 The correct answers for both are in red.
 It is possible for students’ answers to vary on the section part of the homework assignment.
 Keep that in mind as you grade the assignments.
 If you choose to administer the lesson pages to your students via PDF, you will need to save a new file that omits these pages.
 Otherwise, you can simply print out the applicable pages and keep these as reference for yourself when grading assignments.